fpga-opencl-benchmarks/rodinia_fpga/opencl/nw/README_fpga.md

 Due to load/store dependency on the input_itemsets variable, the outer loop is run sequentially and the inner loop is run with an II of 328 (latency of two memory accesses).

+## v2

+Extends v0 with reqd_work_group_size, SIMD and unrolling.
+Due to naive kernel design and huge number of accesses to the local buffers, it is impossible to go beyond a BSIZE of 64 or SIMD size of 2 with this kernel.
+Unrolling is completely out of the question since it blows the Block RAM usage through the roof.

 ## v3